 Check out my entire list of nocturnal animal books here.

 There are so many great titles you can choose from to dive deeper into nocturnal animals.
 We are working on putting together a book list for nocturnal animals books.
 What a great way to discuss nocturnal animal activities for kindergarten.

 Sorting Nocturnal Animals Activities in Kindergarten

-Now that you have discusses what nocturnal animals and diurnal animals are, why not sort real images of these animals as a class?!
+Now that you have discussed what nocturnal animals and diurnal animals are, why not sort real images of these animals as a class?!
 This nocturnal animal activity for kindergarten is an ideal way to sort their brains to learn which animals are nocturnal.
 It is very common for little learners to be unsure or confused about grouping animals in this way.

 Characteristics of Nocturnal and Diurnal Animals